Pooran-Dewari/parse_single_cell_analysis/03_run_pipeline/README.md

 echo "post_min_map_frac 0.01" > parfile.txt
 ```

+*Note: adding the parameter ` --kit_score_skip` to ignore warning about low-score detection of the kit.*

 Submit the job using qsub (copy the code below into a .sh file and submit the job on cluster)

 ```